nicdd/solarpi/readme.md

 * The username and password to access your MQTT broker (these are set in Home Assistant) ("username" and "password" in the options file).
 Note you can use an SSL secured connection to your MQTT broker with a URL such as mqtts://home-assistant.domain:8883
 * Set the time in seconds between each poll for values from the inverter ("interval" in the options file)
-* The Inverter Model can currently be set to either SPH3000 or SPH6000 but nothing else as no other models have been defined yet (feel free to adapt the code to support other models though!)
+* The Inverter Model can currently be set to either SPH3000 or SPH6000 or SPF5000 but nothing else as no other models have been defined yet (feel free to adapt the code to support other models though!)
 * Set the USB device path based on Installation Steps 5 and 6 above, prefixing the path with /dev (e.g. /dev/ttyUSB0) ("usbDevice" in the options file)

 ### Starting SolarPi